French Company Registration- An Overview

 - Select an Appropriate Structure

-First and foremost, the applicant for company registration in France has to choose an appropriate structure.
+First and foremost, the applicant for company registration in France has to choose an appropriate business structure or business vehicle.
 This would depend on the business requirements of the applicant.
 If the applicant wants to start an entrepreneurship business then it would be suitable to go for the French LLC.

-- Check the Name on Website (French Patent and Trademark Office)
+- Check the Name on Website of (French Patent and Trademark Office) (INPI) and Commercial court Registry-

 In the next step, the applicant would have to check for a unique name.
-The name of the company must not conflict with any other names which are taken by French Companies.
+The name of the company must not conflict with any other names which are taken by French Companies and should not be offensive.
 The name check can be carried out in the Institute National de la Propriete Industrielle website (https://www.inpi.fr/fr ).
 This is the French Patent and Trademark office.
+The name must also be checked on the Commercial Court Registry.

 In the next step, the applicant would have to open a corporate bank account.
 There are different types of banks such as BNP Paribas, HSBC and Societe Generale which provides banking services to business.
-For selecting a suitable bank, it would be recommended to have a comparison on the services offered by all banks
+For selecting a suitable bank, it is recommended to have a comparison on the services offered by all banks.

 After opening a corporate bank account, the applicant would have to register at the Centre de Formalites des Enterprises for company registration in France.
 All other compliances related to business and tax would also be carried out through this institution.